Sulstice/datacity/README.md

 Proof of Concept: Category - Police Incident Data
 =================================================

-With the rise of open source reporting platforms like  `Open Data Network`, `Spot Crime`, `Community Map` it's become easier for regular citizens to file police reports without having to go through the arduous police system.
+With the rise of open source reporting platforms it's become easier for regular citizens to file police reports without having to go through the arduous police system.
 Folk can also report crime in real time.

 This can also lead to conflicts with whatever is being recorded in the government databases.
 So potentially we could receive a mismatch of records.